GoogleCloudPlatform/professional-services-data-validator/samples/cloud_functions/README.md

 DVT on Cloud Functions utilizes an HTTP trigger that accepts JSON data representing the DVT run configuration.
 Details on the JSON configuration is outlined below.
 The function returns a JSON string with the validation results.
 The function can also be configured to output results to BigQuery as a result handler.

-Keep in mind that Cloud Functions has a 9 minute timeout which may be unsuitable for complex validations.
+Keep in mind that Cloud Functions gen1 has a maximum timeout of 9 minutes (60 minutes for gen2) which may be unsuitable for complex validations.
 In this case, we recommend using Cloud Run as an alternative (24h timeout).

 ### Quick Steps